Virtual Fracture Clinic (VFC)

 Humeral shaft fractures

-Open fracture, significantly displaced or radial nerve injury Refer to Ortho on-call
+Open fracture, significantly displaced or radial nerve injury

 Closed fracture, reasonable alignment & radial nerve intact